Eviction/Homelessness Prevention near

 Updated within the last 1 month.

-If you are facing an eviction and would like to speak with someone, click here or call or email the Neighborhood & Housing Services Department's Eviction Help Desk.
+If you are facing an eviction and want to speak with someone, click here or call or email the Neighborhood & Housing Services Division's Eviction Help Desk.

 Click here to learn more about the eviction process and to obtain additional resources.